 “We feel people will retain information much better if they’re able to engage and interact in a meaningful way,” says Jen Denis, chief brand officer of Honeygrow.
 “This generation has grown up with video, gaming, and technology.
 More and more, we learn by doing rather than reading.”

 Digital Scheduling Software

-Within minutes, you can that considers:
+Within minutes, you can generate a weekly schedule that considers:

 - Sales forecasts to avoid under- or over-staffing

 - Historical staffing patterns